qppd/IoT-Bike-Tracker/README.md

 1. Solder the 18650 batteries to the charging module.
 2. Connect the solar panel to the charging module input.
-3. Use boost converters to supply 5V to ESP32, GPS, and GSM modules.
+3. Use boost converters to supply 3.3V to NodeMCU, GPS, and GSM modules.
-4. Connect Neo6m GPS and SIM800L to ESP32 as per the wiring diagram (see below).
+4. Connect Neo6m GPS and SIM800L to NodeMCU as per the wiring diagram (see below).
 5. Assemble all components into the 3D-printed case and clamp securely to your bike.

 #### Wiring Diagram